 This function is defined in the

 socket library and is basically all we need for a port scanner.
-We now just need a loop which we use to iterade over all ports we want to check, for every port we run
+Now, we just need a loop which iterates over all ports we want to check, for every port we run

 result = socket_obj.connect_ex((addr,port)) and check the result.

-Because this is a widely used technique, administrators trend to swap the standard ports for service: When running a server - assuming the administration is done using ssh - and checking the ssh service logs, we notice that a lot of ip addresses are listed which tried to connect to the ssh service, usernames are well chosen.
-The following is an excemption of an ssh auth log.
-It shows the source ip address and the username which tried to log into the server using ssh on port 22:
+Because this is a widely used technique, administrators trend to swap the standard ports for service: When running a server - assuming the administration is done using ssh - and checking the ssh service logs, we notice that a lot of IP addresses are listed which tried to connect to the ssh service, usernames are well-chosen.
+The following is an exemption of a ssh auth log.
+It shows the source IP address and the username which tried to log into the server using ssh on port 22:

-Sysadmins know about these "attacks" and a common method to prevent attackers to recognise the ssh service is to bind another port for ssh and close port 22.
+Sysadmins know about these "attacks" and a common method to prevent attackers to recognize the ssh service is to bind another port for ssh and close port 22.

 Now banner grabbing comes into the game.
-Banner grabbing is used to recognise a service for a port.
-Also banner grabbing is quite simple: We try to connect to the open port, wait for a response from the service and display it.
+Banner grabbing is used to recognize a service for a port.
+Also, banner grabbing is quite simple: We try to connect to the open port, wait for a response from the service and display it.
 As you can see in the screenshot above, this method is quite effective.
-We recognised 5 open ports and banner grabbing reveals additional beneficial information, such as the name/kind of the server processes.
+We recognized 5 open ports and banner grabbing reveals additional beneficial information, such as the name/kind of the server processes.